 Tax returns for first time lodgers

-At H&R Block, we understand that completing a tax return can be stressful and confusing, particularly if it's the first time you've lodged.
-So, if you've just left uni, got your first job, or are a new arrival to Australia read our guide to lodging your first tax return.
+At H&R Block, we know that completing a tax return can be stressful and confusing, particularly if it's the first time you've lodged.
+So, if you've just left uni, got your first job, or are a new arrival to Australia – have a read through this guide to lodging your first return and make tax less taxing.